huggingface/blog/gemma2.md

 )
 ```

-For more details on using the models with transformers, please check [the model cards](https://huggingface.co/gg-hf/gemma-2-9b).
+For more details on using the models with `transformers`, please check [the model cards](https://huggingface.co/gg-hf/gemma-2-9b).

 ## Integration with Google Cloud